catalystneuro/schwerdt-lab-to-nwb/src/schwerdt_lab_to_nwb/amjad_2025/conversion_notes.md

 The session start time is set to the time when the Neuralynx system began recording, which is `2024-09-26 09:01:38.000000` in the example session.
 The timestamp of the first trial (from `09262024_trlist.mat`) is `2024-09-26 12:37:27.53965`, which corresponds to a relative time of `12949.053965` seconds after the session start.

+### Trial-aligned FSCV data

+Trial-aligned FSCV signals (such as dopamine, pH, motion, and oxidation current) are now stored in the NWB file using a `TimeIntervals` table within a processing module.
+Each row of the table corresponds to a trial, with `start_time` and `stop_time` matching the trial's interval.
+Additional columns store the trial-aligned signals and metadata for each trial:

+- `good`: Whether the FSCV data for that trial is considered good quality.
+- `da`: PCA extracted dopamine concentration time series.
+- `ph`: pH change time series.
+- `m`: Motion artifact time series.
+- `iox`: Measured oxidation current at 0.6 V.